-She started painting at age 76 and sent her early works, along with her raspberry jam, to the Cambridge county fair.
+She started painting at age 78 and sent her early works, along with her raspberry jam, to the Cambridge county fair.
 The jam won a ribbon.
-The paintings went unnoticed.
+No one noticed the paintings.

-But she kept at it and painted thousands more, 25 after she turned 100.
+But she persevered and painted thousands more, 25 after she turned 100.
 By then, some were worth $10,000.
 Now they go for a million.

 Until her 101st birthday, she painted every day.
-Of course, you know her as Grandma Moses.
+You might know her as Grandma Moses.

 A Life From Lincoln to Kennedy

-Anna Mary Robertson (1860-1961), also known as Grandma Moses, lived from the onset of the Civil War to the beginning of the Civil Rights Movement.
-Can you imagine?
+Anna Mary Robertson (1860-1961), also known as Grandma Moses, lived from Civil War’s onset to the Civil Rights Movement.

-Her family hired her out to the neighbors at age 12.
-For 15 years, she cooked and cleaned for rich families, until she caught the eye of Thomas Moses, a hired hand at her farm.
-They wed and become tenant farmers in Virginia.
+She took her first job at age 12, cooking and cleaning for rich neighbors.
+She spent the next fifteen years working for wealthy families, until she caught the eye of Thomas Moses, a hired hand at her farm.
+They wed and became tenant farmers in Virginia.

-Mary Moses gave birth to ten children over the next 20 years.
-Five died as infants.
-She used her own money to buy a cow, made and sold butter to help with expenses.
-By 1905, Mary and Thomas bought their own farm in eastern New York and it prospered.
+Mary Moses gave birth to ten children over the next twenty years.
+Five died as babies.
+She used her own money to buy a cow, then made and sold butter to help with expenses.
+By 1905, Mary and Thomas bought their own farm in eastern New York and it did well.

 Thomas Moses died of a heart attack in 1927, when Mary was 67.
 Her youngest son Hugh and his wife took over the farm.
-Grandma Moses, as they called her, lived with them and picked up embroidery to keep busy.
-But by age 76, rheumatism made it too hard to hold a needle.
-She started painting instead.
+Grandma Moses, as they called her, lived with them.
+She picked up embroidery to keep busy until rheumatism made it too hard to hold a needle.
+At age 78, she started painting instead.

 “I had always wanted to paint, I just didn’t have time until I was 78.”

 As first Grandma Moses copied prints and old post cards.
 You can see the Currier & Ives influence in her early works.
-But eventually she composed original scenes drawn entirely from childhood memories.
+But soon she created original scenes drawn entirely from childhood memories.

 For two years, her paintings gathered dust at the local drugstore until art collector Louis Caldor meandered through town on holiday.
-Caldor bought all the drugstore’s paintings, then sought out Grandma Moses to buy more.
+Caldor bought all the drugstore’s paintings, then visited Grandma Moses to buy more.

 For a year, Caldor tried to drum up interest in her work.
-He entered three paintings in a New York Museum of Modern Art Exhibition called “Contemporary Unknown American Painters.”
-They were well-received.
+He entered three paintings in a New York Museum of Modern Art Exhibition called “Contemporary Unknown American Painters” with great success.

 Yet Caldor couldn’t find gallery space for her.
 When owners learned she was 78, they balked.
-Most felt she wouldn’t live long enough to recoup the expense of organizing a show.
+Most felt she wouldn’t live long enough to recoup the cost of organizing a show.
+She would paint for twenty-one more years.

 “A primitive artist is an amateur whose work sells.”

 Caldor finally persuaded art dealer Otto Kallir, a Viennese immigrant, to give her chance.
-“What a Farm Wife Painted” was an overwhelming success.
-For the next 21 years, Grandma Moses was the darling of the art world and the American public.
+“What a Farm Wife Painted” made Grandma Moses the darling of the art world and the American public.
 Her simple, happy paintings created a yearning for the world before war and depression.

 In 1946, sixteen million Grandma Moses Christmas cards sold.
 In 1953, Time magazine featured her on its cover.